Sufficient recovery conditions for noise-buried low rank tensors: Bounds for the set of rank-two tensors

 Now, we are ready to reformulate the target variable (\ref{eq:target2}) in terms of orthogonal projections with the following Lemma. \begin{lemma}[Structured orthogonal projection] \end{lemma} \begin{proof} Recall that every rank-2 tensor has the parametrizaton $\mbox{vec}({\bf V}) = W \alpha$, thus

 As ${\bf V}$ is fully described by $Q$ and $R \alpha$, we obtain

 \end{proof}

-Let us now annotate the main theoretical result of the paper. \begin{theorem}[Gaussian width of the set of rank-two tensors] Assume ${\bf N} \in \mathbb{R}^{m \times m \times \dots \times m}$ is a $d$-dimensional tensor, each element of which is a random i.i.d. variable distributed according to standard normal distribution.
+Let us now annotate the main theoretical result of the paper. \begin{theorem}[Gaussian width bound for the set of unit rank-two tensors] Assume ${\bf N} \in \mathbb{R}^{m \times m \times \dots \times m}$ is a $d$-dimensional tensor, each element of which is a random i.i.d. variable distributed according to standard normal distribution.
 There exists an absolute constant $\mu$, such that

 \end{theorem} Before diving into the details, let us first provide a plan/sketch of the proof of the Theorem \ref{th:main}. \begin{itemize} \item In order to directly utilize the fact that elements of ${\bf N}$ are i.i.d.
 Gaussian, we will aim to create a finite set $Q_1, Q_2, \dots Q_{\chi} \in {\cal Q}_{2, \infty}$, such that